Skip to main content

 How Do I Choose the Right Artist?

 Selecting a qualified microblading artist is the single most important factor in achieving a good outcome.
-Look for technicians who are licensed in your state, have completed accredited training programs, and can demonstrate a portfolio of healed results — not just freshly completed work, which always looks more vivid and precise than the final product.
+Look for technicians who are licensed in your state, have completed accredited training programs, and can show a portfolio of healed results, not just freshly completed work (which always looks more vivid and precise than the final product).
 Social media can be a useful starting point, but cross-reference tagged client photos with reviews on independent platforms.
 Ask about the specific pigments used, sterilization protocols, and what the aftercare process involves.
-A reputable artist will welcome questions and never pressure a client into booking before they are ready.
+A reputable artist welcomes questions and will never pressure a client into booking before they’re ready.